Tag Archives: Sarah Paulson

 The whole cast performs very well but it’s Wittrock, Paulson and Sophie Okonedo’s performances that stood out most for me.
 The latter, particularly in the very last episode.
 Episodes two to eight contain some twists, turns and more monstrous happenings; some of which you may or may not see coming.

-The main reason I’m not overly enthused by Ratched is because the series is the kind that features plenty of scheming, secrets and lies.
-The kind of scheming, secrets and lies that took me back to the likes of Desperate Housewives, a show I enjoyed mind you.
+The main reason I’m not overly enthused by Ratched is that the series is the kind that features plenty of scheming, secrets and lies.
+The kind of scheming, secrets and lies that took me back to the likes of Desperate Housewives, a show I enjoyed, mind you.
 Yet, with Ratched, even though the setting is different, I think I may have fully exhausted my enthusiasm for such stories.
-That is unless there’s something delightfully different and or the story doesn’t feel rushed which Ratched does, in parts.
+That is, unless there’s something delightfully different and or the story doesn’t feel rushed, which Ratched does, in parts.

-In the end, The only reason I stuck with Ratched is to find out how it would end.
-I think the story will be a lot more impressive if you haven’t seen much out there like it before.
+In the end, the only reason I stuck with Ratched is to find out how it would end.
+I think the story will be a lot more impressive to you if you haven’t seen much else like it before.
 As for the ending, I didn’t love it because I wanted a far cleaner conclusion; one with some finality to it.
 Still, I say give Ratched a chance if you’re curious.
-There are certainly some highlights to enjoy, even though most of the characters, especially Ratched are not so easily likeable.
+There are certainly some highlights to enjoy, even though most of the characters, especially Ratched, are not so easily likeable.

 G